-Further, Struschka and Li (2019) has also proposed emission factors for carbon monoxide (CO), oxides of nitrogen (NO_x and NO2), particulate matter (PM1010) and volatile organic compounds (VOC).
+Furthermore, Struschka and Li (2019) have also proposed emission factors for carbon monoxide (CO), oxides of nitrogen (NO_x and NO2), particulate matter (PM10), and volatile organic compounds (VOC).
 These values have been tabulated in the table below according to each domestic furnace technology (Table B3).
-Please note that the emissions factors used for the idealized run in Section 4 are taken as the arithmetic mean between centralized oil and centralized gas to reflect the furnace technology composition of the region of interest (Senatsverwaltung Berlin, 2010).
+Please note that the emission factors used for the idealized run in Sect.
+4 are taken as the arithmetic mean between centralized oil and centralized gas to reflect the furnace technology composition of the region of interest (Senatsverwaltung Berlin, 2010).